What Is Broadcast Email Marketing?

 Kaggle is a global data science community.
 This is an email reminder about an online event.

-What we learn: In this remote mode of the world where everything exciting is happening online, informing your audience about the events, webinars and live sessions will give you an edge over your competitors.
+What have we learned?
+In this remote mode of the world where everything exciting is happening online, informing your audience about the events, webinars and live sessions will give you an edge over your competitors.
 Normally, you don’t remember about every event on the internet, so why not send an email to entice your audience to join?.

 Figma is an UI and UX design platform.
 As soon as you sign up with them, they send a quick guide to help you navigate through the app.